bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 history](https://www.gnu.org/software/bash/manual/html_node/Bash-History-Facilities.html)
 experience is quite primitive:

-- Each running shell will have it's own history, and when a shell ends the running history of the current shell will entirely replace the contents of `~/.bash_history` file
+- Each running shell will have its own history, and when a shell ends the running history of the current shell will entirely replace the contents of `~/.bash_history` file
-- Hence, history from the next exiting shell will then overwrite the history of the previously exited shell
+- Hence, history from the next exiting shell will overwrite the history of the previously exited shell
 - History will not be shared between concurrent shell sessions
 - Duplicates will exist in the current session history
 - Only the last 500 commands are preserved

-Fortunately it is easy to greatly improve Bash history.
+Fortunately, it is easy to greatly improve Bash history.

-Firstly, in the previous *Shell Options* section we enabled the important `shopt -s histappend` option which appends the current shell history to the history file rather than overwriting it.
+Firstly, in the previous *Shell Options* section, we enabled the important `shopt -s histappend` option which appends the current shell history to the history file rather than overwriting it.

-And to compliment that shell option change these are history controls I recommend in `~/.bashrc`:
+And to compliment that shell option change, these are history controls I recommend in `~/.bashrc`:

 ```sh